Is Utah Prosecuting Polygamist Attorneys on the Basis of Religion?

 I never had to deal with this particular issue before, but I knew it was a possibility from the moment I began practicing law.
 I deliberately practiced solo for many years precisely to avoid causing any trouble to any potential partner if my lifestyle was later discovered by the bar.
 I understood that this would diminish my ability to provide a stronger income for my family because I couldn’t share overhead, professional services, etc. (because I would be risking harming a partner if I got disbarred for practicing polygamy), but I felt that was a better option than starting a new career from scratch (which is what I’m doing now anyway).
 I became a Mormon fundamentalist during law school if that timing seemed confusing at first read.

 One of my clients was once told by a senior judge that I practiced in front of several times that he’d “lost some of his rights” the moment he became a polygamist.
 He was told this during a divorce proceeding and when there were no active criminal proceedings in progress (none were ever filed, either).
 I had another client ordered by a judge to NOT teach her children her religion because she was learning about Mormon fundamentalism.
 The judge later backpedalled a little when confronted with the constitutionality of her order, but that sort of bias continued throughout the trial and ultimately, under threat of losing her children, she reconciled to stay with her children.
-She was never certain what she could or could not teach because most of her beliefs stemmed from early Mormon prophets.
+She was never certain what she could or could not teach because most of her beliefs stemmed from early Mormon prophets still revered by the mainstream Mormon church today.
 I defended another client against a guardian ad litem’s motion to make all of his visits supervised on the sole basis that he was a polygamist.
 He didn’t care that there were zero allegations of abuse or any evidence that the mother even worried about the safety of her children when they were with the father – or that the father had had custody of the children for several years.
 The day that motion was heard was one of my favorite days as an attorney because the commissioner actually balked at the bigoted motion and allowed my client to retain custody of all of the children despite his status as a polygamist.
 He also had me juggle in his chambers until he no longer felt upset about the proceedings, which made the event especially memorable.
 It gave me hope there could be justice in Utah for a polygamist.
 It took several more years before I saw another instance like that and I defended polygamists regularly throughout my career.

 Frankly, one of the reasons I burned out and gave up on practicing law in Utah was because I became sick of the incessant, bigoted harassment of my peers by legislators, police officers, judges, attorneys, businessmen, local governments, and many members of the public – mostly members of the LDS Church who thought they were servicing their church by oppressing “apostates.”